lokerao/india-rain-map/README.md

 - OpenStreetMap contributors for the map data
 - OpenWeatherMap for weather data
 - Firebase for the realtime database
-- Netlify for hosting and serverless functions
+- Netlify for hosting and serverless functions # india-rain-map